Cal Poly Women's Golf Coaching Staff

 Sofie Aagaard, an assistant coach for the women's golf program at Cal for three seasons, was named head coach of the Cal Poly women's golf team by Mustang director of athletics Don Oberhelman in July 2015.

 Aagaard, a volunteer assistant coach of the women's golf team at Cal Poly during the fall of 2012, assumes full coaching responsibilities handled previously by Scott Cartwright.
-Cartwright was head coach of both the Mustang men's and women's programs for the last 12 years and remains at the helm of the men's program.
+Cartwright was head coach of both the Mustang men's and women's programs for 12 years and remains at the helm of the men's program.

 Originally from Sweden, Aagaard (Andersson) began her college career as a freshman at Mississippi State University, earning SEC second-team all-conference honors before transferring to Cal in 2003.